 Review of Fairy Tale Lenormand deck

 First Impressions Last

 My first impression of these cards is still unwavering.
-I love the presentation and the packaging.
+I love the presentation and packaging.
 These little cards are packaged in a wonderful little tin boasting the most intriguing artwork of Lisa Hunt.
 The simple, yet pertinent, symbolism of the tin already widens one’s imagination with what to expect from the 5.72cm x 8.89cm cards.
 The Fairy Tale Lenormand deck’s name sums up the cards.
-Each of the 36 traditional cards is based on one of our favourite childhood fairy tales and the morals that we learned.
+Each of the 36 traditional cards is based on one of our favorite childhood fairy tales and the morals that we learned.